 - Cushing disease

-The adrenal glands are located above your kidneys and are responsible for hormone production.
-People with congenital adrenal hyperplasia are born without an enzyme that is necessary for hormone production.
+The adrenal glands are located just above your kidneys and are responsible for hormone production.
+People with congenital adrenal hyperplasia are born without an enzyme that’s necessary for hormone production.
 Those with Cushing disease have higher-than-normal levels of cortisol.
 Cortisol is sometimes called the “stress hormone.”
 All of these conditions can affect the way your body produces androgens.

 - anabolic steroids

 Hirsutism tends to run in families.
-You may be more likely to have unwanted hair growth if your mother, sister, or another female relative does.
+You may be more likely to have unwanted hair growth if your mother, sister, or another female relative also has it.

 Your doctor will take a detailed medical history when diagnosing hirsutism.
-Discuss your medication use with your doctor to help him or her determine the cause of your condition.
+Discuss your medication use with your doctor to help them determine the cause of your condition.
 Your doctor will order blood tests to measure your hormone levels.

-Medical treatment may be required if excessive hair growth is a symptom of adrenal disorders or PCOS.
-Drug therapy in the form of antiandrogen medications and birth control pills can help balance your hormone levels.
+You may need medical treatment if excessive hair growth is a symptom of adrenal disorders or PCOS.
+Drug therapy in the form of anti-androgen medications and birth control pills can help balance your hormone levels.
 Birth control pills may also cause the cysts on your ovaries to shrink.
-These drugs are usually taken as a long-term solution for hirsutism.
+These drugs are usually a long-term solution for hirsutism.
 You will most likely notice improvement after three to six months of drug therapy.

-Your doctor may prescribe the medicated cream eflornithine to reduce the growth of facial hair.
+Your doctor may prescribe the eflornithine cream to reduce the growth of facial hair.
 Your facial hair growth should slow after one to two months.
 Side effects of eflornithine include skin rash and irritation.

-If you are overweight, your doctor will probably suggest that you lose weight to reduce your hair growth.
+If you’re overweight, your doctor will probably suggest that you lose weight to reduce your hair growth.
 Obesity can change the way your body produces and processes hormones.
 Maintaining a healthy weight may correct your level of androgens without the use of medication.

-Hair removal techniques are used for nonmedical management of excessive or unwanted hair.
+Hair removal techniques are a nonmedical way to manage excessive or unwanted hair.
 These are the same hair removal methods that many women use to keep their legs, bikini line, and underarms free of hair.
-If you suffer from hirsutism, you may just need to be more proactive about waxing, shaving, and using depilatories (chemical foams).
+If you suffer from hirsutism, you may need to be more proactive about waxing, shaving, and using depilatories (chemical foams).

-Laser hair removal and electrolysis can also be effective at permanently eliminating coarse, unwanted hair.
+Laser hair removal and electrolysis are also effective ways to permanently eliminate coarse, unwanted hair.
 Laser hair removal involves using concentrated light rays to damage your hair follicles.
-Damaged follicles cannot produce hair, and the hair that is present falls out.
+Damaged follicles can’t produce hair, and the hair that’s present falls out.
 Electrolysis is the removal of hair using an electric current.
 Both of these methods can be expensive and require several sessions to achieve the desired results.

 Excessive or unwanted body and facial hair is a long-term challenge.
-Most women who are diagnosed with hormonal imbalances respond well to treatment, but the hair can grow back if your hormone levels again become out of sync.
+Most women with diagnosed hormonal imbalances respond well to treatment, but the hair can grow back if your hormone levels become out of sync again.
 The condition can be embarrassing and may make you self-conscious.
 Counseling and support from friends and family can help you to cope with the condition.